hawaii-desktop/hawaii-icon-theme/README.md

 Those icons come from the [Captiva](https://github.com/captiva-project/captiva-icon-theme) icon theme and are licensed under the terms of the GNU GPL v3 license.

+### src/scalable

+Those icons come from the [Elementary](https://launchpad.net/elementaryicons) icon theme version 3.2.1, and are licensed under the terms of the GNU GPL v3 license.

 ## Build

 Building this is a piece of cake.